Institutional Review Board

 - Research Involving Secondary Use of Data

 Projects that use human subjects data that has been previously gathered, whether from Lourdes or other sources, require IRB review and approval.
 If Lourdes data is to be used, researchers must include a Permission to Access to Lourdes University Institutional Data for Research form with their Application.

 - Research Conducted At Another Institution or Off-Campus Site

 Irrespective of the research site, any human subjects research conducted by any Lourdes student, employee, faculty or staff member requires IRB review and approval.
 Researchers using an outside agency as a research site should include an Agency Permission for Data Collection for a Research Project form.

 The required PDF Application Form is located in the Forms section.
 This form must be used for research proposals initiated in Spring Semester, 2011 or thereafter.

 Sample consent forms and other documents that may be required are located in the Forms section.

 Links to ethical standards, federal regulations and definitions are provided on the left side of the main page.

 Required Researcher Education

-The link for the Collaborative Institutional Training Initiative (C.I.T.I.) is found on the left side of the IRB main page.
+Collaborative Institutional Training Initiative (C.I.T.I.).
 Beginning with January, 2011 only C.I.T.I. education will be accepted.